Formula 1

 Carlos Sainz (Ferrari) – £8.2m ($10m)

-In April, it was announced that Carlos Sainz had signed a new contract with Ferrari until the end of 2024 as reward for a strong first season at the team and forming a highly-rated partnership with Leclerc.
-The 27-year-old now holds a contract as long as that of his teammate.
+In April, it was announced that Carlos Sainz had signed a new two-year contract with Ferrari until 2024 in recognition of his strong first season with the team and his highly regarded partnership with Leclerc.
+The 27-year-old now has a contract of the same length as his teammate.

 Read Also : First details of F1 2023 cars Ferrari and Red Bull’s RB19!